alon-glater/esh-home-assignment/README.md

 ## How to Run

-Simply run the following command:
+After cloning (or downloading) the code, simply run the following commands:

 ```
+npm install
 npm run dev
 ```